 Kinesiology at McMaster combines theory and practice, to maximize the development of those skills that you will need for success.
 This approach makes our graduates very attractive to both professional schools and employers.

 The strength and uniqueness of our program is the result of our outstanding faculty and the research they do.
 In your final year, you may decide to complete an Independent Study or Thesis course in an area of personal interest, working one-on-one with a professor.
-One student recently studied metabolic and performance adaptation in sprint versus endurance training.
-Another evaluated blood flow dynamics in people with spinal cord injury.
-Our students claim that completing an independent study is the ultimate in active learning.
+Our students confirm that completing an independent project is the ultimate in active learning.